tudelft/UnifiedOptitrackClients/README.md

 Then you can build your docker image using e.g.,

-    docker build -t logclient . -f ./dockerfiles/log.dockerfile
+    docker build -t consoleclient . -f ./dockerfiles/console.dockerfile

 Where `-t` defines the name of the docker image and `-f` defines the file path to the `dockerfile`.
-Afterward you can run the docker image with:
+Afterward, you can run the docker image with:

-    docker run -it --rm --net host logclient -f cmdline args of your choice
+    docker run -it --rm --net host consoleclient cmdline args of your choice

+When running the logging client with docker you have to mount a volume such that the written file will persist on the host machine.
+The client expects the volume to be mounted under `/data`, i.e. the command would be something like to save the data in the current directory:

+    docker run -it --net=host -v ./:/data logclient -s 1 -o data.csv

 How to write your own client?